Fitz Vanderpool

-Fitzroy "Fitz the Whip" Vanderpool is a Canadian Boxer.
-He is Canada's most decorated professional champions holding 6 title belts.
+Fitzroy "Fitz the Whip" Vanderpool is a Canadian former professional boxer.
+He is one of Canada's most decorated professional champions, holding six titles.

-Born November 3, 1967, in Trinidad and Tobago, he's a Canadian professional boxer who held the Canada Boxing Authority (NBA) Middleweight title.
-Known as Fitz The Whip (With Hope It's Possible) Vanderpool, he moved to Canada at the age of six with his family.
+Born November 3, 1967, in Trinidad and Tobago, he moved to Canada at the age of six with his family.
 Coming from a family of five boys who were all boxers, life was always competitive in the Vanderpool household.
 This gave Vanderpool the hope, dream and drive to become a professional world boxing champion.